ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/notifications/notifications.rst

 The v2 API allows you to create and send notifications to users in your Organization or members of a specific Community or Source.

 .. note::
-   - Notifications sent to a Community or Source will be delivered to only non-Banned members in the Community or Source.
+   Notifications sent to a Community or Source will be delivered to only non-Banned members in the Community or Source.
-   - Notifications will not be sent to API users.

 Endpoint: ``{baseUrl}/api/v2/notifications``